dkamien66/TrustedToLead/README.md

 ## What is this?

 Hi!
 Welcome to a project folder for Trusted to Lead, hosted by Jirs Meuris and the UW-Madison Tech Exploration Lab.
 This folder is a demo of features of an app intended to help UW-Madison Business School students recieve AI-enhanced advising and a plan of tailored steps.
+Check out this presentation and demo video: https://docs.google.com/presentation/d/1_o_GuOC_NFZPnedk0UDgMKc_yVZMocLv-OiJ0PTsL4Y/edit?usp=sharing.

 ## Who is involved?